 When you’re ready to make fried mush, turn the cornmeal loaf out onto a cutting board.
 I cut the loaf into about 10 slices, then cut those slices down the middle so that I end up with about 20 squares.
 I find that by cutting the loaf this way, the squares cook more quickly and hold together better.

 Cornmeal mush by itself can be rather bland.
 Some may like it that way, but I don’t care for it.
-Think of this like pancakes.
+Think of this like cornmeal pancakes.
 We think a drizzling of maple syrup is all this breakfast needs.
 You could also drizzle with honey, strawberry sauce, raspberry sauce or even sausage gravy.
 Sprinkle with coconut if you have it available.
 Yum!

 Serve alongside bacon, fried eggs or sausage for a complete breakfast.

 My siblings and I liked syrup as a topping on fried mush BUT we loved grape jelly!
 We grew up in central Ohio.

 Grandma made us fried mush with sorghum syrup.
 Can’t find pre-made mush now, it was a long “loaf” that she cut squares off of.

 My mom substituted some of the water with broth from a ham.
 Tiny bits of ham were also added or at least not strained from the juice.
 She cut hers thin, about 1/2 of your thickness, and fried til crispy.
 Topped it with butter and syrup.
 We are from the center of NW Ohio.